NoTengoBattery/contacts-importer/README.md

 This mindset intereferes greatly with short deadlines.
 If I had enough time, say, 3 days, this project would probably be top-tier and outplay most implementations.
 And is not surprise.
 The time that I take to make the plan is not "wasted" in the end.
 Is well invested time.
 It's more about the architecture and design than about writing the code.

-I think that this project, and at this point, is enough to prove my ability.
+I think that this project, and at this point, is enough to showcase my ability.
+I will finish it, anyway.
 If you look carefully enough, you will easily notice it.
-If you think about dismissing this project, well, I can only say that if we have a technical discussion on this you will have no doubts left about my skill level.
-If I had more time I would make this work beyond excellent.

-Also: I haven't sleep an hour :D just saying, I tried to rush a bit but couldn't.
-I think this is worth even tho is not complete.
-Just take a look at it.
-Don't dismiss this work for free.
-We can talk about it.
-Well, anyway, at least I made a great effot (yeah, look at the commit hours, insane, 0 sleep LOL).
+Are you not convinced?
+Well, that's cool.
+Let's have a thorough talk about this.
+Challenge me as much as you want.

-I made costly decisions such as using Tailwind (not a good time saver like Bootrstrap), using a background job from the beginning, using S3 from the beginning, deploying to Heroku from the beginning and using JSONB instead of relational column.
+I made costly architectural decisions such as using Tailwind (not a good time saver like Bootrstrap), using a background job from the beginning, using S3 from the beginning, deploying to Heroku from the beginning and using JSONB instead of relational column.
 That last one is a powerful decision.
 See, is the best of the relational world, like the through table ContactList (User <=<> Contact List <>=> Contacts) and the best of the document world.
 This implementation is future-proof.
 Just think about that.

 ## Installing and running locally